Menu

 Academic Program Area Focus: Childhood Education, Disability Studies, Inclusive Special Education

-Christine (Christy) Ashby is a professor of inclusive special education and disability studies and the director of the Center on Disability and Inclusion, a research center that promotes the inclusion of people with disabilities in all aspects of school and society—both locally and globally.
-She has also served as coordinator of undergraduate and graduate programs leading to certification in childhood and special education.
-Since joining the School of Education faculty in 2007, her teaching and research has focused on inclusive education, communicative diversity, disability studies and inclusive teacher preparation, with specific emphasis on the experiences of autistic and neurodivergent students.
+Christine (Christy) Ashby is a professor of inclusive special education and disability studies and the Director of the Center on Disability and Inclusion, a research center that promotes the inclusion of people with disabilities in all aspects of school and society—both locally and globally.
+She previously served as coordinator of undergraduate and graduate programs leading to certification in childhood and special education.
+Since joining the School of Education faculty in 2007, her teaching and research have focused on inclusive education, communicative diversity, disability studies, and inclusive teacher preparation, with specific emphasis on the experiences of autistic and neurodivergent students.
 Her work seeks to disrupt dominant notions of disability as deficiency and underscores the importance of centering the voices of disabled people in research and practice.

-Ashby earned an undergraduate degree from the State University of New York College at Geneseo and a master’s in special education, certificate of advanced study in disability studies and Ph.D. in special education from Syracuse University.
+Ashby earned an undergraduate degree from the State University of New York College at Geneseo and a master’s in special education, a certificate of advanced study in disability studies, and a Ph.D. in special education from Syracuse University.
 She was an inclusive special education teacher before beginning her university career.
-Ashby is co-chair of the Disability Access and Inclusion Council, served as co-chair of the Public Impact Working Group for the Academic Strategic Plan and was a member of the Academic Affairs Committee of the Senate from 2018 to 2023.
-She was also selected as a member of the inaugural Women in Leadership cohort.
-She is currently faculty representative to the Syracuse University Board of Trustees.
+Ashby is co-chair of the Disability Access and Inclusion Council, served as co-chair of the Public Impact Working Group for the Academic Strategic Plan, and was a member of the Academic Affairs Committee of the Senate from 2018 to 2023.
+She was also selected as an inaugural Women in Leadership cohort member.
+She is completing her two-year term as faculty representative to the Syracuse University Board of Trustees.

 Education